-Formed in 2012, the Boston Philharmonic Youth Orchestra has already established itself as a significant feature in the cultural and educational fabric of Boston and beyond.
+Formed in 2012, the Boston Philharmonic Youth Orchestra is a significant feature in the cultural and educational fabric of Boston and beyond.

 Richard Dyer, Chief Music Critic of The Boston Globe from 1973–2006:

 "Benjamin Zander was put on this earth to set young people on their path to a lifelong relationship with music, whether they become professional performing musicians or not.
 Zander does many things well, but no one does what he does best any better – his work with youth orchestras is inspiring both to the players and to the audiences who hear them.
 He leads the young musicians to play better, to dig more deeply into the meanings of the music, than they ever thought they could.
 When confronted with music-making on the level Zander achieves with young players, audiences find themselves listening on a new level as well.
 His youth orchestras are not just training themselves for music but also training themselves for adult lives; they learn social skills as well as musical skills, and learn the habits of discipline.
 Rehearsing with like-minded youngsters, performing, touring to Europe, South America and Asia, are profoundly educational activities.
 They not only change perspectives, they change lives.
 With his unique zest, Zander opens the doors that swing wide to reveal new worlds."

 "The creation of the Boston Philharmonic Youth Orchestra is wonderful news for young musicians and music-lovers throughout the Boston area.
 Through his vision, passion and artistry Benjamin Zander will provide extraordinary leadership for this exciting new project."

 "Even in far away Berlin, the news that Ben Zander is founding a new youth orchestra is extremely important.
 These fortunate young people will experience an intense musical and emotional engagement which will remain with them for a lifetime.
 My warmest best wishes for your new adventure, and long may it prosper!"